abhirupbanerjee/gea-ai-assistant/README.md

 ADMIN_USERS_JSON=[{"email":"admin@example.com","password":"yourpassword"}]
 ```

-When deploying to Cloudflare Pages, set the same variables in your project
+When deploying to Vercel, set the same variables in your project
 settings so they remain server-only.

 ---